-DATURA (the art for the outer space)In the series “Datura” I explore the concept of how the art for the outer space would look like.
+DATURA (the art for the outer space)In the series “Datura” I explore the concept of how the art for outer space would look like.
 I first paint organic shapes from nature.
 With obsessively applied dots on the borders and edges of intertwining shapes and lines, I break the previously painted forms and transform them into abstract patterns.
 Adding layers of lines and dots I create space in a very stylized and graphic manner.
 Simple yet intricate patterns of dots create depth and in combination with bold fields of vivid colors make surreal landscapes or abstractions.
-I find inspiration in otherworldly south west landscape of United States, Georgia O’Keeffe’s flower paintings, Yayoi Kusama’s iconic dot patterns and indigenous art.
+I find inspiration in the otherworldly south west landscape of the United States, Georgia O’Keeffe’s flower paintings, Yayoi Kusama’s iconic dot patterns and indigenous art.
 I named the series “Datura” after the plant Datura, used in southwest indigenous cultures as a medicinal cure and psychedelic.
 The usage of this plant is explained by a German anthropologist Christian Rätsch: ”A mild dosage produces medicinal and healing effects, a moderate dosage produces aphrodisiac effects, and high dosages are used for shamanic purposes".There is a specific energy that each painting emits.
 Its hypnotic patterns and vivid color combinations open up new dimensions and make the viewer feel at peace, energized, and cheerful.